 Top tip

-Make sure you read the government’s notes about how to disagree with a decision before asking for a mandatory reconsideration.
-Find out more on the GOV.UK website
+Make sure you read the government’s notes about how to disagree with a decisionOpens in a new window on GOV.UK before asking for a mandatory reconsideration.

 You can only appeal against a benefits decision when you’ve received a mandatory reconsideration notice.